-Dose modification exceptions (where only one of the two therapies is dose reduced) for selected adverse reactions aaverse reactior Uveitis resolution of ocular inflammation, and then dabrafenib should be withheld until No dose modification of trametinib is required when taken in combination with dabrafenib (see section 4.4).
+Dose modification exceptions (where only one of the two therapies is dose reduced) for selected adverse reactions aaverse reaction

+Uveitis

 No dose modifications are required for uveitis as long as effective local therapies can control ocular inflammation.
-If uveitis does not respond to local ocular therapy, dabrafenib should be withheld until resolution of ocular inflammation, and then dabrafenib should be restarted reduced by one dose level
+If uveitis does not respond to local ocular therapy, dabrafenib should be withheld until resolution of ocular inflammation, and then dabrafenib should be restarted reduced by one dose level.
+No dose modification of trametinib is required when taken in combination with dabrafenib (see section 4.4).